mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *what appears to be the end of the road may simply be a bend in the road.*
+> *the strong man is the one who is able to intercept at will the communication between the senses and the mind.*

 </div>
 <!-- quote-end -->